jclauzel/Py-Hdfm-Gooey/README.md

 Known issues
 ----------------
 * The only dependency required tool that may get installed automatically is hdfmonkey on Windows.
 You will need to download, extract & install manually CSpect in the same folder yourself.
+* Pyside6 and recent version of Python are required to be installed first you may refer to the requirements section above.
-On other operating systems than Windows: you need to install, configure/compile manually hdfmonkey as well as mono.
+* On other operating systems than Windows: you need to install, configure/compile manually hdfmonkey as well as mono (to be able to run Microsoft .NET on these platforms as Cspect is based on it).
 * Some files on the Spectrum Next image that contain special characters such as single quotes may not be downloaded / retrieved correctly.
 * ESP/Wifi module errors may occur if connectivity is instable, if speed is too high you try reducing the flow by hitting the “Slow transfer” checkbox.
 * Jari provided a great “setup & how” to guide in the nextsync.txt file located in the https://github.com/Threetwosevensixseven/specnext/releases/tag/nextsync_v1.2  nextsync12.zip file.
 If you hit any setup issue with NextSync you may want to start by using his command line version of it (nextsync.py).
 Once nextsync12 is able to run and sync it should be the case as well of Next Sync in Py Hdfm Gooey since it based on the same code base as Jari python.